MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/add-workflow-activities.md

 ### Copy and paste an activity

+To copy and paste an activity, follow these steps:

 1. In the **Management Pack Explorer**, expand **Workflows**, right\-click the workflow you want, and select **Edit**.
 This opens the workflow in the authoring pane.

 2. In the authoring pane, right\-click the activity, and select **Copy**.